wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     !!! info
         Opening the Web Editor may take a little while if you are a first-time user.

-    The low-code diagram that you can see in the Web Editor is the default scheduled task configuration created by Choreo.
+    The low-code diagram that you can see in the Web Editor is the default scheduled task implementation created by Choreo.

-2. First, let's clean up the Web Editor by removing the default scheduled task configuration that you will not be using.
+2. First, let's clean up the Web Editor by removing the default scheduled task implementation that you will not be using.
 To do this, hover over it and click the delete icon.

     ![Hover over main function](../assets/img/tutorials/scheduled-task/hover-over-main-function.png){.cInlineImage-half}